NikosAlexandris/pvgis-prototype/ReadMe.md

    - `elevationFileNumberNS`
    - and `elevationFileNumberEW`.

 6. The variable `arrayNumInt` is calculated by dividing $0.75001$ by `step` and adding 1.

 ### Use of horizon heights

 If horizon heights are supplied (`useHorizonData()` is set to true), the code performs the following steps:

 - Checks if `horizonStep` is greater than 0.
   If it is not, an error message is printed, and the program exits.
 - Sets the horizon number of intervals using `setHorizonNumInt()` and rounds 360.00001 divided by `horizonStep`.
-   - Allocates memory for the `horizonArray` based on the horizon number of intervals.
+- Allocates memory for `horizonArray` based on the horizon number of intervals.
 - Depending on the `horizonInfoType`:
-     - If it is 1, the code reads horizon data from a file specified by `horizonFileName` using `ReadHorizonASCII()`.
+ - If it is 1, the code reads data from a file specified by `horizonFileName` using `ReadHorizonASCII()`.
-     - If it is 2, the code reads horizon data from a file specified by `horizonFileName` by parsing comma-separated values and storing them in `readHorizonArray`.
+ - If it is 2, the code reads data from a file specified by `horizonFileName` by parsing comma-separated values and storing them in `readHorizonArray`.
    It then converts the values from degrees to radians, rearranges the array, and assigns it to `horizonArray`.
-     - Otherwise, the code reads horizon data using `ReadHorizon()` based on the latitude, longitude, elevation file numbers, and the horizon number of intervals.
+ - Otherwise, the code reads data using `ReadHorizon()` based on the latitude, longitude, elevation file numbers, and the horizon number of intervals.

 ### Number of hourly values to consider

-This code section initializes the `hourlyVarData` array with data corresponding to each hour of each day for the specified range of years.
+This section initializes the `hourlyVarData` array for each hour of each day for the specified range of years.

 1. The variable `numYears` is calculated as the difference between `yearEnd` and `yearStart`, plus 1.

 2. The variable `numValsToRead` is initialized to 0.